 3. Focus on the sound you are creating.
 This includes the tone quality in all dynamics, evenness of the tone throughout the full range of the horn, the clarity of articulation, and the smoothness of slurs.

 4. Although both are important, place your primary emphasis on the sound of the horn over its “feel”.
 The horns that will feel the best are most likely those that are closest to your current instrument, but that’s not necessarily what you want, or you wouldn’t be trying other things.

 5. The ergonomics of most horns can be adjusted, so if you are physically uncomfortable playing the horn, call us and ask for help.

 For example, you may be able to move the pinky hook or flipper up or down.
 Many new horns, such as our Verus horns, come with a hex wrench that allows you to adjust the pinky hook, and the flipper can often be repositioned with the help of a screwdriver.
 Be careful: these are thin bits of metal that can snap off, so when in doubt, let us walk you through it over the phone or ask your teacher to do it for you.

 6. Don’t be concerned with the look of the horn.
 Your audience only cares about the music you create.

 If you bought an unlacquered horn, it will begin to tarnish as soon as you take it out of the box.
 This is normal, and over the coming months your horn will develop a lovely golden patina.
-Don’t worry: fingerprints on an unlacquered horn will not prevent you from being able to return it for a full refund during the 7-day trial period, and it will also not hurt the resale value of the horn when you are ready to sell it in the future.
+Don’t worry: fingerprints on an unlacquered horn will not prevent you from being able to return it for a full refund during the 30-day return period, and it will also not hurt the resale value of the horn when you are ready to sell it in the future.

 7. Don’t expect new equipment to solve fundamental problems.
 Until the day science invents a horn that magically hits all the high notes perfectly each time, you will have to keep practicing.
 Sorry to be the bearers of bad news.